Skip to main content

 A whole lot of people moved to Texas

 We’re sure a lot of you have gotten new neighbors within the last few years.
-For the last 7 years, more than 500,000 people have moved to Texas per year.
-And while some people have left, Texas boasts one of the highest retention rates for residents; approximately 82 percent of people born in Texas still live in the state
+From 2014 to 2021, more than 500,000 people have moved to Texas each year.
+And while some people have left, Texas boasts one of the highest retention rates for residents; a 2022 article estimates that approximately 82 percent of people born in Texas still live in the state

 With the increased amount of people moving in and with few leaving, this means that more people need energy.
 Especially during summer months, because y’all…it’s hot!
 And when it’s not hot, it gets really cold.
 In Texas, we’re exposed to extremes of all temperatures meaning we need a lot of energy to keep us comfortable.